aspnet/Wave/README.md

 sudo ./cmdport/scripts/install.sh testbroker testuser testpassword
 ```

 This sets up the flow and connects to the broker and makes the machine ready for remote commands.
-Refer [`install.sh`](/scripts/install.sh) for details.
+Refer to [`install.sh`](/scripts/install.sh) for details.
 The following commands should be used to setup or remove the agent as needed.
 ```
 sudo update-rc.d cmdport defaults